 2. Perform annual MVR and qualification checks.

 Now is also the time to complete all the other required annual regulatory practices.
 Be sure to get that annual MVR on file for each driver and ensure that each driver is still qualified to operate a CMV.
-On our webinar, we’ll show you the tools we have to help you with this as well as some new tricks we have up our sleeve to quickly get these annual requirements checked off your to-do list.
+We have in-house tools to help you with this and other annual requirements on your to-do list – reach out to your account advisor to learn more about these features if you aren’t already using them.

 3. Gather Annual COVs and review needed medical exams and certifications.